Nick Senzel Player Props: Reds vs. Athletics

 Nick Senzel At The Plate

-- Senzel is batting .227 with a double, a home run and four walks.
+- Senzel is hitting .250 with two doubles, a home run and five walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.